JuanGonzalezCaminero/LED_Cube/README.md

 # LED_Cube
-An 8x8 LED cube I built after seeing something similar on YouTube.
+A 4x4x4 LED cube I built after seeing something similar on YouTube.
 Uses an Arduino Uno as the controller.